- Calendar of Events

 In collaboration with the Westchester County Department of Senior Programs and services, we offered Living Well, a six-week workshop to help those with chronic conditions learn self-management.
 Because participants are not a consistent captive audience, we have not been able to evaluate health outcomes of these participants.
 We are presently working on a method to measure self-reported modification of health behaviors.

-To promote exercise, off-site physical therapy programs are held at assisted living facilities.
-Also, community residents and Phelps employees are invited to participate in a number of Phelps-sponsored walks and runs (Rivertown Runners, Sleepy Hollow Half Marathon, Sleepy Hollow Sprint Triathlon).
+To promote exercise, community residents and Phelps employees are invited to participate in a number of Phelps-sponsored walks and runs (American Heart Association annual Heart Walk, the Sleepy Hollow 10K, Sleepy Hollow Half Marathon, Sleepy Hollow Sprint Triathlon, Strides against Breast Cancer Walk and exercise activities in Senior Steps and Breakfast Club programs).

 Back to Top